Common Mistakes in Technical Analysis

 Over-indicator symptoms:

-The durable lesson: A simple system you can execute consistently outperforms a complex system that generates analysis paralysis.
+The key insight: A simple system you can execute consistently outperforms a complex system that generates analysis paralysis.
 Complexity feels sophisticated but rarely improves results.

 Trading Noise as Signal